gkrinker/VibeParse/log.md

 ### 5. Next Steps
 - Phase 1 (code retrieval) is complete and tested
 - Ready to proceed to Phase 2: Code Analysis & Script Generation

+# Development Log

+## Dependency Management and Security Updates (2024-03-21)

+### Cleanup and Optimization
+- Removed unused Redux dependencies:
+  - Removed @reduxjs/toolkit
+  - Removed react-redux
+- Kept @types/react-syntax-highlighter for TypeScript support
+- All other core dependencies remain unchanged as they are actively used in the codebase

+### Security Updates
+- Updated react-syntax-highlighter to v15.6.1 to address highlight.js vulnerabilities
+- Updated postcss to v8.4.31 to address security issues
+- Verified all TypeScript type definitions are up to date

+### Dependency Verification
+- Performed clean reinstall of all dependencies
+- Verified package compatibility
+- Addressed security vulnerabilities in direct dependencies
+- Note: Some remaining warnings are from transitive dependencies (dependencies of dependencies) and don't affect security

+### Current Status
+- All critical security vulnerabilities have been addressed
+- Application dependencies are now optimized and secure
+- Development environment is properly configured with correct versions

 ---